singingwolfboy/netlify-home/_posts/2015-04-12-send-tweets-of-interest-from-twitter-to-slack-with-twickr.md

 cmsUserSlug: twickr-send-tweets-of-interest-from-twitter-to-slack
 date: 2015-04-12
 tags:
+  - open-source
-  - Open-Source
+  - twitter
-  - Twitter
+  - slack
-  - Slack
+  - tools
 ---

 [Twickr](https://github.com/netlify/twickr) is a small tool we're using @netlify to get tweets of interest delivered to our Slack.